-Rebecca Boulton and Andy Robinson of Prime Management, who have managed New Order since 1999, will receive the managers' manager award at the Artist & Manager Awards 2019
+Rebecca Boulton and Andy Robinson of Prime Management, who have managed New Order since 1999, will receive the managers' manager gong at the Artist & Manager Awards 2019

 Sign up for IQ Index